 Because landscape images are often so beautiful, they are frequently printed very large and placed in conspicuous locations.
 This is another reason why high resolution cameras are preferred for landscape photography.

 A similar benefit of having a high megapixel count is that stitched panoramas are not needed as often.
 A wider focal length image can be cropped to the proportions desired when the camera's native pixel dimensions are adequate for the output size.

 Landscape photographers venturing away from the road will likely appreciate durability and weather sealing.
-Hiking over challenging terrain can lead to camera-damaging falls and surprise rainstorms are not unusual.
+Hiking over challenging terrain can lead to camera-damaging falls, and surprise rainstorms are not unusual.
 Some landscape photography, including waterfall photography, is best done on cloudy days and clouds of course can bring rain.
-While on the waterfalls topic, this subject itself can lead to water landing on a camera.
+While on the waterfalls topic, this subject itself can lead to a wet camera.

 Related to durability is the camera's base plate and overall solidness on a tripod.
-Lower end cameras will show more flex than more-rugged models when mounted on a tripod.
-However, lower end and mid-grade cameras tend to have the vari-angle LCD that is also helpful in some landscape situations.
+Lower-end cameras will show more flex than more-rugged models when mounted on a tripod.

-Some cameras have additional features beneficial to capturing landscape imagery including a built-in intervalometer and HDR capabilities.
+Some cameras have additional features beneficial to capturing landscape imagery including a focus bracketing, an intervalometer, and HDR capabilities.

 Again, any current model Canon EOS camera is good enough for landscape photography, but some models rise above the rest.

 1. Canon EOS R5